NovaLynxie/CoraBot_Main/README.md

+# THIS BRANCH HAS BEEN ABANDONED AND WILL NOT BE USED!
+NO SUPPORT WILL BE GIVEN IF YOU FORK OR CLONE THIS BRANCH DUE TO IT BEING BROKEN OR UNFINISHED!

 ***WARNING!
 CoraBot v4.x.x is still in alpha stages!
 It may be broken or not work at all due to continuous developmental changes!
 Please remain on CoraBot v3 at this time.***
 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS
 CoraBot Discord.JS bot for managing your discord guild or community server!